cookjan/G690_jcc/research_project/README.md

 #### 1. IDNR_GW

-This notebook looks at a historical groundwater chemistry dataset of six groundwater basins in Indiana, published by the Indiana DNR.
+This notebook looks at a historical groundwater chemistry dataset of six groundwater basins in Indiana, published by the Indiana DNR, and completes an interpolation analysis of groundwater hardness in the dataset.
 This was the most successful analysis of the project.

 #### 2. HFK-database